wyarde/cert-bootstrapper/README.md

 ### Windows

 Running a Linux container on Windows still requires some trickery.

-Follow following steps:
+**Warning**: The trickery below includes attaching the docker daemon to the docker nat interface, which means **any container** will be able to access it.
+Follow following steps if you know what you're doing and still would like to proceed:

 1. Get ip address of the docker nat interface